dfbaskin/angular-node-cookbook/README.md

 # angular-node-cookbook

-A project that demonstrates various techniques of using AngularJS within a NodeJS application.
+A project that demonstrates techniques of using AngularJS within a NodeJS application.